 - Managing the newspaper’s social media accounts

-- Providing the faculty sponsor with information about the latest publication by 7:00 PM Thursday night
+- Providing the faculty advisor with information about the latest publication by 7:00 PM Thursday night

 The faculty advisor is a teacher at City High Middle who advises the student newspaper.
 The faculty advisor has the power to veto any decision of the editorial board or general membership, except in the case of a unanimous student vote.